kishorekonjeti/vagrant_git_lab/GITquestions.md

 this problem ?

  - [ ] Run a git rebase to find the buggy commit.
- - [ ] Use git bisect to compare the buggy commit to an early commit that works as expected.
+ - [x] Use git bisect to compare the buggy commit to an early commit that works as expected.
  - [ ] Manually backtrack through your commit history
  - [ ] Use git search -diff to compare all commits in your repository history.

 Q26.
 What is the best way to characterize the git commit structure?

- - [ ] Data snapshot
+ - [?]
+Data snapshot
  - [ ] Data log
  - [ ] Data dictionary
  - [ ] Data array